ZackJorquera/MarsImageThing/README.md

 ## How The Code Works to Classify The Images
 ### Key Concepts
-In everyday life everything absorbs and reflects light; This in turn, gives it its color.
+In everyday life everything absorbs and reflects light; This, in turn, gives it its color.
 While we humans can only see the visible spectrum (400nm - 700nm) there are still more wavelengths that are also affected by objects in the same way.
 Although for opportunity only near-UV to near-IR wavelengths are used as filters for the cameras.

 ![alt text](https://imagine.gsfc.nasa.gov/Images/science/EM_spectrum_compare_level1_lg.jpg "Electromagnetic Spectrum")